- Applications:

 - Night Vision

-- Rod-specific VPS35 knockout mouse – Carries conditional deletion of the retromer component VPS35 selectively in rod photoreceptors.
-VPS35 mutations cause late-onset Parkinson's disease; this model creates a rod-specific degeneration that is accompanied by neuroinflammatory infiltration and retinal ganglion cell death.
-Scotopic (rod-mediated) visual acuity progressively declines alongside photopic function, as measured by OptoDrum and ScotopicKit.
-Used by Fu et al. (2024).
+- Rod-specific VPS35 knockout mouse: Carries conditional deletion of the retromer component VPS35 selectively in rod photoreceptors.
+Pathogenic VPS35 variants are associated with late-onset Parkinson’s disease; this model creates a rod-specific degeneration that is accompanied by neuroinflammatory infiltration and retinal ganglion cell death.
+Rod-mediated scotopic function declines early, before photopic acuity is measurably affected, as measured by OptoDrum and ScotopicKit.
+(Fu et al., 2024, Nat Commun.).

 How Can Striatech Tools support Your Study?